 In order to try and combat unnecessary air travel, France has decided to take action by banning short-haul domestic flights.
-While the plans were announced earlier this year, they were recently approved by the European Commission – giving them the green light to be implemented in the very near future.
+Here’s all you need to know about the ban.

-Under the new scheme, flights will be banned between destinations where there is an existing rail connection that takes less than two-and-a-half hours.
-To start with, the ban will only affect routes between Paris Orly airport and Lyon, Bordeaux and Nantes, though it’ll also impact connecting flights between those destinations.
+Under the new scheme, flights are banned between destinations where there is an existing rail connection that takes less than two-and-a-half hours.
+To start with, the ban affects routes between Paris and Lyon, Bordeaux and Nantes.
+The list of restricted flight routes could be extended if the country’s rail connections improve between cities such as Marseille and Rennes.
+However, the ban does not impact connecting flights.

-It’s worth mentioning that there’s a fair bit of debate over how far countries are able to go in banning short-haul flights.
+It’s worth mentioning that there’s also a fair bit of debate over how far countries should go in banning short-haul flights.
 Greenpeace, for example, has argued that all flights in the EU that have a rail alternative under six hours in length should be banned.